 2. HBC Archives A6/120 Fo.
 12-17

-Almost all of the foregoing has been extracted from a manuscript that was researched and written by the late Fred Maurice in his retirement.
+Editor’s Note: Almost all of the following text has been extracted from a manuscript that was researched and written by the late Fred Maurice in his retirement circa 1985.
 Fred worked for 52 years at Pemberton & Son and Pemberton Holmes.

 To Phillip Despard Pemberton Holmes, his grandfathers efforts in getting the now world renowned park established best symbolizes the activist role Pemberton Holmes Ltd has played in community affairs since its inception 100 years ago.